isabella232/asset-compute.en/help/considerations-custom-worker.md

 # Considerations to create and use a custom worker {#considerations-custom-worker}

-It is simple to get started with serverless and OpenWhisk.
-Create a single NodeJS file, one `main` function accepting a `params` object, deploy with one `wsk` command and you can go live with it!
-In Asset Compute Service, it is kept this way.
-There are not additional complexities when creating a custom worker using Asset Compute Service.
-Extending Asset Compute Service with new workers is made simple through libraries, APIs, and build tooling.
-The simplification addresses the mundane work so that developers can focus on value-added tasks.
-An overly simplified way to create a worker is by creating a simple Shell script to integrate command line apps as workers.

-Note: Project Firefly provides command line tooling to help deploy and run custom workers.
-If working on a Project Firefly app, you would type `aio app deploy` to deploy the custom worker.
+Extending Asset Compute Service with custom workers is made simple through the [worker SDK](https://github.com/adobe/asset-compute-sdk) and Project Firefly developer tooling.
+This allows developers to focus on business logic.
+Writing custom workers is not more complex than writing a plain serverless Adobe I/O Runtime action, which itself is nothing more than a single Node.js Javascript function.
+The [basic worker example](https://github.com/adobe/asset-compute-example-workers/blob/master/projects/worker-basic/worker-basic.js) showcases that.

 ## Prerequisites and provisioning requirements {#provisioning}